 Fourth of July and YOUR Pet

-The BPD Animal Control Unit would like to offer pet owners some helpful tips to keep their pets safe and comfortable during the upcoming July 4th holiday, and through the summer:
+The BPD Animal Protection Unit would like to offer pet owners some helpful tips to keep their pets safe and comfortable during the upcoming July 4th holiday, and through the summer:

 - Leave pets at home instead of bringing them to public picnics, fairs, fireworks display, etc. ***Don’t leave them in your vehicle.
 Even on a 72-degree day, the temperature in a parked car can rise to 116 degrees within an hour.
 That can be deadly for your animals, and cracking windows has little effect on the inside temperature of the vehicle.
 Don’t allow your car to become a coffin.
 Parking in the shade also doesn’t have much effect.